 Learning to invest is an essential part of any comprehensive financial plan.
 Without it, you will eventually hit a plateau in your financial growth.
-However, many people don’t invest, either because they think it’s risky or because they don’t understand it.
+However, many people don’t invest because they think it’s risky or don’t understand it.

-Many people looking to get involved with the stock market google around a bit to discover the basics and quickly find themselves overwhelmed by the sheer amount of seemingly complex and even contradictory advice on the internet about the financial markets.
+Most investors looking to get involved with the stock market google around to discover the basics and quickly find themselves overwhelmed by the sheer amount of seemingly complex and even contradictory advice on the internet about the financial markets.

-However, this risk can easily be mitigated by dollar-cost averaging, a strategy where you invest into the market bit by bit and mitigate larger fluctuations in the value in your portfolio over a long period.
+However, this risk can easily be mitigated by dollar-cost averaging, a strategy where you invest in the market bit by bit and mitigate significant fluctuations in the value of your investments over a long period.